Top Baseball Prospects for 2014

 Full Scouting Report for Kevin Gausman

-A righthander with three possible plus pitches, righthander Luca Giolito had a chance to be drafted #1 overall until he was sidelined by UCL problems.
-If he's really back at full strength, he's one of the best pitching prospects left in the Washington system and the team's best bet to be a future ace.
+A righthander with three possible plus pitches, righthander Lucas Giolito had a chance to be drafted #1 overall until he was sidelined by UCL problems.
+If he's really back at full strength, he's one of the best pitching prospects left in the Washington system, and the team's best bet to be a future ace.
 And considering the depth and quality of that system, that's really something to remember.
+With a stable of quality arms at all stages of development, the Nats are better-poised for the coming decade than any team in baseball.

 Full Scouting Report for Lucas Giolito